💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Julia Woodward said VTS has seen positive results from adding video, too, noting, “Our blog posts with embedded videos have significantly longer average time on page, which is great because it means our video content is relevant to our audience.”

-“A video that speaks to the viewer and enhances their ability to understand its content,” said Chantelle Stevenson of ClearPivot, “will not only entice for a longer lingering time but cause repeat visits.”
+Chantelle Stevenson of ClearPivot explained why adding video has become such a popular option for marketers, “A video that speaks to the viewer and enhances their ability to understand its content will not only entice for a longer lingering time but cause repeat visits.”

 While adding video to your blog posts can seem like a daunting task, the marketers we spoke with said it isn’t something to shy away from.
 Meghan Hultquist of HQdigital advised marketers not to stress about creating lengthy videos: “A short-and-sweet, one-minute long video that you record with your phone or computer is enough to get you the results you’re looking for.”